Emily Hohler

 About Emily

 Emily graduated from the Institute for Optimum Nutrition in London with distinction.
-She has a particular interest in auto-immunity, female hormones and digestive issues and her practice is informed by having a teenage son who was diagnosed with Type 1 diabetes at the age of four.
-She practices from her clinic in West Oxfordshire as well as provides video consultations via our secure telehealth system.
+She has a particular interest in autoimmunity, female hormones and digestive issues, and her practice is informed by her teenage son, who was diagnosed with Type 1 diabetes at the age of four.
+She practices from her clinic in West Oxfordshire and provides video consultations via our secure telehealth system.

-Emily is married and lives with her three teenage children in Oxfordshire.
-She trained as a cook at the Grange Cookery School and years of cooking daily family meals mean that she is well versed in the art of feeding occasionally difficult children.
+Emily is married and lives with her three university-aged children in Oxfordshire.
+She trained as a cook at the Grange Cookery School, and years of cooking daily family meals have made her well-versed in feeding someone with food sensitivities.
 She also grows her own vegetables and fruit, practices yoga and loves wild swimming and walking in the Highlands.

 She read French and Spanish at Magdalen College, Oxford.